Skip to content

 return df

-get_gradients(net, fun_control, batch_size, device='cpu')
+get_gradients(net, fun_control, batch_size, device='cpu', normalize=False)

-Get the gradients of a neural network.
+Get the gradients of a neural network and the size of each layer.

 Parameters: